 Moldavite has very high vibrational frequencies, too.
 When I hold moldavite in the palm of my hand, I begin to feel nauseated, but I can handle burning the incense.
 If you’re similar to me and don’t want the magical workings to end while you sleep, burn moldavite incense to activate your dream state.

 Choose a book or two to read during your retreat.
 Pick a subject or genre that parallels your wellness journey.
 Cuddle up with your blanket, a cup of tea, and dive into Queen Afua’s Heal Thyself or Deepak Chopra’s You are the Universe.

-Recording your feelings, thoughts, ideas, and experiences can be extremely healing and restorative.
-It’s a way or purging yourself of negativity and the stresses weighing on you.
-Journaling is also a great way to get things into better perspective.
-Write about all the wonderful things that are happening in your life, your loved ones, goals and accomplishments, and if you can, do this in nature or somewhere cozy like a breakfast nook, porch swing, on a blanket in the backyard, or cuddled on your couch.
+Recording your feelings, thoughts, ideas, and experiences can be healing and restorative.
+It’s a way of purging yourself of negativity and the stresses weighing on you.
+Journaling is also a great way to get things into a better perspective.
+Write about all the wonderful things that are happening in your life, your loved ones, goals, and accomplishments, and if you can, do this in nature or somewhere cozy like a breakfast nook, porch swing, on a blanket in the backyard, or cuddled on your couch.
 Keep the momentum going after your retreat is over by writing about your experience.

 Don’t you want to feel well, wild, free?
 Nature is one of the greatest healers.
 Grab a snack and go for a hike, a walk at the park, or lay in your backyard.
 Dance under the sun rays or moonlight.
-Whatever you choose, you’ll immediately start to feel the restorative vibrations from our Earth Mother.
+Whatever you choose, you’ll immediately start to feel the restorative vibrations from Mama Earth.